Back to Internal News and Media

 With Bidvest's committed intention and purpose to create meaningful change, improve lives, and contribute positively to society, it made a decision that it cannot stand on the sidelines and watch this unfolding tragedy.
 Social transformation through economic upliftment of communities and businesses, and investment in education and health, are prerequisites at Bidvest.
 Strategic partnerships have been established with key stakeholders to gain scale, add value and entrench long-term relationships through common purpose.
 One of the examples of this is the work being done, alongside government, to implement a national initiative to support change in the current flawed schools' sanitation situation.

-The innovative system used at the AM Lembede school connects to existing ablution facilities, treating and recycling water for reuse.
-It is not only an efficient and cost-saving measure, but also a step towards sustainability and dignity.
-The school leadership has expressed significant gratitude, saying that the upgrades had brought about an enormous change for the learners.
-With modern upgrades comes the necessity for training relating to cleaning and maintaining the new facilities, and cleaning staff are now equipped to upkeep these enhanced amenities properly.
+AM Lembede Primary School benefited from the refurbishment of existing toilets which had been badly vandalised, and the installation of 41 EaziFlushTM toilet pedestals (some incorporating child seat lids) and 41 Flush on Demand forty-two-litre tanks as well as six retro fit waterless urinals.
 The new system uses as little as two litres of water, as opposed to the conventional nine litres usually required to flush a toilet.
 This translates into a significant saving and a dual benefit to not only the end user, but also the municipality and water service authorities.
-The system is designed to be compatible with a conventional sewer system and places far less strain on the sewage treatment plants because of the great reduction in the volume of water required for flushing.
+The system is designed to be compatible with a conventional sewer system and places far less strain on the sewage treatment plant because of the great reduction in the volume of water required for flushing.
+The school principal expressed significant gratitude on behalf of the school to all concerned, saying that "it has brought lifetime change to the learners".

 RelatedArticles